sirarthur3/vsts-docs/docs/pipelines/process/phases.md

 jobs:
 - job: A
   steps:
-  - script: echo hello
+  - script: Write-Output hello

 - job: B
   dependsOn: A
   condition: and(succeeded(), eq(variables['build.sourceBranch'], 'refs/heads/master'))
   steps:
-  - script: echo this only runs for master
+  - script: Write-Output this only runs for master
 ```

 You can specify that a job run based on the value of an output variable set in a previous job.
 In this case, you can only use variables set in directly dependent jobs: